czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

   - ML defaults types to the default of the operators used (`+`, `-`, `*` all default to `int`)
     - Sometimes type annotations are needed

-        ```ml
+      - ```ocaml
         - fun prod(a, b) = a * b;
         val prod = fn : int * int -> int
         - fun prod(a:real, b:real) : real = a * b;
         val prod = fn : real * real -> real
         ```

         - Establishes the types of `a`, `b`, and the return value
         - One hint is usually enough to satisfy the need for a type annotation, but opt for the most readable option
   - More important for larger projects

 ## **1/6: Second Look at ML**